Humanizing Technology Through Chatbots

-Congratulations, you’ve reached the end.
-In the end, I’m proud to say that this exploration was a personal success and while Eugenie is far from the most sophisticated chatbot out there, I pushed Chatfuel to its boundaries and learned a lot along the way.
+I’m the first to admit that Eugenie is far from the most sophisticated chatbot out there; however, along the way of developing it I pushed Chatfuel to its boundaries and learned a lot along the way.

 If you’re about to embark on making your very own chatbot, I hope you find value in this post and am curious to see how the technology which powers chatbots and AI continues to improve in the future.
-One thing is for sure for the future:be sure to keep your eyes out for Eugenie as Eurovision 2018 approaches.
+One thing for sure in the future: be sure to keep your eyes out for Eugenie as the next Eurovision approaches.
 You never know whether or not Eugenie will pop-up smarter and sassier than ever to get you back into the contest.

 Chatbots have come a long way since conception in the 50s but the technology that powers them is often over-hyped and not quite there yet.
 It is possible to make a seemingly intelligent chatbot in 2018 for a designer, but that’s not without facing countless issues.
 With interest in the field increasing over the past couple of years, it’s only a matter of time before designing a delightful, engaging, and complex chatbot will be as seamless as talking to one.